schustischuster/evoGE/exprGenes/data/Expression_data/Readme.md

-This folder contains files with the raw and normalized expression data.
+This folder contains files with the expression data.
 The columns of the files are semicolon-separated and contain headers.

 ### Sample description